Minister for Equalities (Scotland)

-The Minister for Older People and Equalities is a Junior ministerial post in the Scottish Government.
+The Minister for Equalities is a Junior ministerial post in the Scottish Government.
 As a result, the Minister does not attend the Scottish Cabinet.
-The post was created in June 2018: the Minister supports the Cabinet Secretary for Social Security and Older People, who is a full member of cabinet.
+The post was created in June 2018 under the title 'Minister for Older People and Equalities: the Minister supports the Cabinet Secretary for Social Justice, who is a full member of cabinet.

+The incumbent Minister is Kaukab Stewart since 8 May 2024.

 Overview

-The Minister for Older People and Equalities has specific responsibility for promoting and coordinating policy in support of:
+The Minister for Older People and Equalities had specific responsibility for promoting and coordinating policy in support of: